News

 The National Institute of Mental Health has awarded Pitt Psychiatry a multi-PI, multi-site U01 award focused on applying computational methods to identify sleep signatures predictive of mental health outcomes among youth engaged in pediatric primary care.

-The Pediatric Precision Sleep Network (PPSN) will be led by contact principal investigator Adriane Soehner, PhD (Assistant Professor of Psychiatry), and multiple principal investigators Meredith Wallace, PhD (Associate Professor of Psychiatry and Biostatistics), from Pitt Psychiatry, along with Maria Jalbrzikowski, PhD (Boston Children’s Hospital/Harvard Medical School), and Dana McMakin, PhD (Florida International University).
+The Pediatric Precision Sleep Network (PPSN) will be led by contact principal investigator Adriane Soehner, PhD (Associate Professor of Psychiatry), and multiple principal investigators Meredith Wallace, PhD (Associate Professor of Psychiatry and Biostatistics), from Pitt Psychiatry, along with Maria Jalbrzikowski, PhD (Boston Children’s Hospital/Harvard Medical School), and Dana McMakin, PhD (Florida International University).

 The Pediatric Precision Sleep Network